-Since The United States Mint produces billions of coins every year, this process is highly automated in order to maintain the highest level of quality while producing tremendous quantities of coins.
-During this process many materials are moved in bins and bags.
+The United States Mint produces billions of coins every year, this process is highly automated in order to maintain the highest level of quality while producing tremendous quantities of coins.
+During this process, many materials are moved in bins and bags.
 This leads to the coins bumping up against each other and leaving marks on the coin surface.

 Since coin collectors always strive to collect perfect and pristine examples, this modern minting process yields very few perfect coins.
 Therefore, the mint now produces specially struck and handled coins that are marketed to coin collectors.
-This includes proof coins, proof sets and special mint strike coins.
+This includes proof coins, proof sets, and special mint strike coins.

 The Early United States Mint

-The United States opened their first minting facility in 1792.
+The United States opened its first minting facility in 1792.
 Although primitive by today's standards, our fledgling nation now had a facility to produce money to be used in commerce.
 Most of the process was done manually and the coining presses used the "muscle power" of the operator to strike the coin.
 Producing special coins for collectors was not a priority for the mint at that time.

 Over time, the employees of the mint began to produce some specially struck coins on carefully selected planchets and carefully crafted coin dies.
 These were used as gifts to dignitaries or sold to coin collectors at a premium over face value.
-There was no formal marketing or distribution channels and coin collectors had to travel to the mint facility in order to purchase them.
+There were no formal marketing or distribution channels and coin collectors had to travel to the mint facility in order to purchase them.

 Coins for Collectors